 However, it’s equally as important to understand that socialization never ends.
 Even a dog that was well socialized as a puppy can grow fearful if socialization efforts aren’t ongoing.

 Why is this so important?
-A well socialized dog experiences a level of comfort and familiarity with the object, person, place, or situation that allows it to engage with a minimal amount of stress and discomfort.
-This is a good thing.
-It’s possible that any bad reaction your dog is having to people or children could be due to a lack of proper socialization.
-Yes, it’s that serious.
+A well socialized dog experiences a level of comfort and familiarity with the object, person, place, or situation that he has had repeated exposure to.
+This allows the dog to engage with a minimal amount of stress and discomfort.

 15. Establish house rules and stick with them.